• Skip to primary navigation

 What goes well with waffle fries?

-I love serving waffle fries with hamburgers, hot dogs, turkey burgers, duck burgers, meatloaf, or for breakfast with eggs and sausages.
+I love serving waffle fries with air fried frozen hamburgers, hot dogs, turkey burgers in an air fryer, duck burgers, meatloaf without gluten, or for breakfast with eggs and sausages.

 Are waffle fries healthy?